RokLenarcic/clj-rest-client/README.md

 #### post-process-fn

-This option specifies function that is invoked with clj-http maps generated by api functions.
+This option specifies a function that is invoked after generating clj-http in API function.
 Defaults to identity.
-This is a good place to put your http client function if you want requests to be executed immediately.

 There are benefits to separating request generation and request execution, thus the default being identity function.